+Stock Split.
 On April 27, 2011, we announced that our board of directors authorized a 3-for-2 stock split of our common stock to be effected in the form of a stock dividend of one share of our stock for every two shares outstanding.
 The dividend was distributed on May 20, 2011.

-In connection with the plans described in Note 4, "Share-Based Compensation," we issued approximately 599,000 shares of common stock, net of shares retired to settle employees' income tax obligations, for the six months ended June 30, 2011.
-For the six months ended June 30, 2011, the \$11.4 million increase in additional paid-in capital was primarily generated by employee stock plan transactions.
+Stock Plans.
+In connection with the plans described in Note 4, "Share-Based Compensation," we issued approximately 627,000 shares of common stock, net of shares used to settle employees' income tax obligations, for the nine months ended September 30, 2011.
+Stock plan activity resulted in a \$15.6 million increase to additional paid-in capital for the same period.